Devansh-Saxena/Devansh-Saxena/README.md

 - 🪼 Follow me on:
                      [Medium](https://medium.com/@devanshsaxena)

-- ⚡ AI we wanted: JARVIS to Iron Man.
-AI we got: Jeeves to Bertie Wooster
+- ⚡ AI we wanted: JARVIS to Iron Man
+- ⚡ AI we got: Jeeves to Bertie Wooster

 <pre><code>                             ##*****###  #%%
                          %%#####%%###%###%%##%